animeshon/docs/docs/detabesu/introduction.md

 title: Introduction
 ---

-## Welcome to Databesu, the Graph-Knowledge Base
+## Welcome to Detabesu, the Graph-Knowledge Base
 Detabesu is the first `Graph-Knowledge Base` easily expandable, integrable and consultable of the Japanese Multimedia Industry.

 Detabesu proposes a new way of manage and take advantage of the available informations about the Japanese Multimedia Contents combining three concepts: